j-stach/sudoku-primes/README.md

 which is the greatest single digit in the number system.
 (I stop here because the pattern repeats after reaching the zenith.)<br>
-4. Then I multiply each row by each column, using the mod (%) of the zenith to calculate the digit sum for each product.<br>
+4. Then I multiply each row by each column, using the mod (%) of the zenith to calculate the digital root for each product.<br>
 5. Finally I assign each digit a color from a gradient that corresponds to its relative value, and print the matrix of color-coded digit sums.<br>